Optical quantum memory for noble-gas spins based on spin-exchange collisions: Protocols for light storage

-We now calculate the storage efficiency for the particular mode function of an exponentially-shaped signal for negligible spin relaxation of the noble gas, $\gamma_{\text{k}}=0$.
-As expected, we find numerically (see Fig.~\ref{fig:ADIABATIC}) that a constant control pulse (\emph{i.e.}, constant $\gamma_{\Omega}$) is optimal for $T>\gamma_{\text{s}}/J^2$.
-Substituting in Eqs.~(\ref{eq:Storage efficiency definition}) and (\ref{eq:K_storage_memory}) the constant values $\gamma_{\Omega}=J^2T-\gamma_{\text{s}}$ and $\gamma_{J}=1/T$ yields the storage efficiency
+We now calculate the storage efficiency for the exponentially-shaped signal in Eq.~(\ref{eq:exponentially shaped pulse input}) for $T>\gamma_{\text{s}}/J^2$, using a constant control pulse with amplitude $\gamma_{\Omega}=J^2T-\gamma_{\text{s}}$ (corresponding also to $\gamma_{J}=1/T$), and assuming negligible spin relaxation of the noble gas ($\gamma_{\text{k}}=0$).
+The storage efficiency is then given by

 Turning off the control beam and applying a large magnetic field {[}$\delta(B)\gg J${]} after storage decouples the two spin gases and lets the noble gas act as a quantum memory, free of alkali-induced relaxation.